 The best time to purchase travel insurance is at the same time or shortly after planning and booking your trip.
 You can purchase insurance coverage up to the date of departure in some instances, though I don’t waiting that long, and some companies will allow you to buy plans during your travels.

 Many travel insurance carriers suggest buying travel insurance policies within 15 days of making the first deposit on your trip, which may qualify you for bonus coverages, such as coverage for pre-existing medical conditions, terrorism events, bad weather, or additional accidental death and dismemberment coverage.

-Postponing the purchase of travel insurance leaves the possibility of you forgetting to purchase it, especially when you are planning and packing for your trip.
+Postponing the purchase of travel insurance leaves the possibility of forgetting to purchase it, especially when planning and packing for your trip.
 Buying coverage immediately assures you do not forget and allows you to cross one more thing off of your to-do travel list.
 So jump on it!

 There’s also the issue of whether or not the trip really warrants insurance.
 If you’re taking a domestic road trip over a few hundred miles, travel insurance might not be really necessary – unless you’re booking a fancy RV and tons of excursions.
 If you’re going scuba diving into Belize’s Big Blue Hole or ziplining in the Philippines, travel insurance is a sensible option.